sanjar-notes/ror/Home/4_resource_itineraries/1_railstutorial_book_read/2_Toy_App_-_Models,_Views.md

 ![](Pasted%20image%2020211220104700.png)

 * A controller has some closely related functions (generally 7), named as above.
 These are called controller '**actions**' - 4 of them generate views, the other 3 don't generate views (they stop after DB operations).
 * A controller called `ApplicationController` inherits from the `ActiveController::Base`.
-All other models inherit from the `ApplicationController`.
+All other models, then, inherit from this `ApplicationController`.
 Examples:
 ```ruby
 class ApplicationController < ActionController :: Base